-This April, Alexander Gatensby spoke with KDFN Citizen Teresa Ward of Grandma Treesaw ’s Bannock and Catering Services.
+This April, Olivia Gatensby spoke with KDFN Citizen Teresa Ward of Grandma Treesaw ’s Bannock and Catering Services.
 They talked about how she started her own business and what she’s cooking up for the future.

-AG: How did you start your business?
+OG: How did you start your business?

 TW: Around 2011, I started selling my bannock because I needed to make ends meet.
 I opened up the back of my truck, put the tailgate down, and started cooking bannock right on the tailgate with a propane stove.